chef/chef-web-docs/content/policyfile.md

   name: chef_zero
 ```

-A named run-list may be used on a per-suite basis:
+A named run-list may be used for each suite:

 ```yaml
 suites: